Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

 \begin{enumerate} \item \emph{\Allweights} semantics: The first option is to return $c_1$ twice with both weights $w, w'$ in the correct sequence.
 The corresponding SQL query would be:

-In general, for a CQ $Q$, we return the answers and the weights that the corrresponding full CQ would return projected on the variables $\free(Q)$.\footnote{In the case that two answers have the same weight, we still return both of them.} Thus, it is trivial to extend our approach to \allweights semantics, as it is essentially equivalent to ranked enumeration of full CQs.
-We enumerate the full CQ $Q(\vec x)$ as before, and then apply a projection $\pi_{\vec \free(Q)}(q)$ to every answer $q \in Q$ before returning it.
-The guarantees that we get in this case are exactly the same as for full CQs.
+In general, for a CQ $Q$, we return the answers and the weights that the corresponding full CQ would return projected on the variables $\free(Q)$.\footnote{In the case that two answers have the same weight, we still return both of them.} Thus, it is trivial to extend our approach to \allweights semantics, as it is essentially equivalent to ranked enumeration of full CQs.
+We enumerate the full CQ $Q(\vec x)$ as before and then apply a projection $\pi_{\vec \free(Q)}(q)$ to every answer $q \in Q$ before returning it.
+The guarantees we get in this case are exactly the same as for full CQs.

-\item \emph{\Minweight} semantics: The second option is to return $c_1$ only once with the best (minimum) of the two weights.
+\item \emph{\Minweight} semantics: The second option, which was, to our knowledge, first proposed by Kimelfeld and Sagiv~\cite{KimelfeldS2006}, is to return $c_1$ only once with the best (minimum) of the two weights.
+This is precisely the definition of answer weights we gave in \Cref{sec:ranked_enumeration}.
 In this case, the SQL query is:

-In general, we define the weight of $q \in Q$ as $w_Q(q) = \min_{(t_1,\ldots, t_\stages) \in \witness(q)} \sum_{i=1}^{\ell} w(t_i)$ and rank the answers by those weights.
-Each returned answer has the minimum weight over all the answers to the corresponding full CQ $Q(\vec x)$ that agree with $q$ on $\free(Q)$.
-Our earlier definition of answer weights in \Cref{sec:ranked_enumeration} follows the \Minweight semantics.
-Under these semantics, a simple way to apply our earlier approach is to apply the projections on the output of the enumeration and discarding all lower-ranked duplicates.
+In general, we define the weight of $q \in Q$ as $w(q) = \min_{(t_1,\ldots, t_\stages) \in \witness(q)} \sum_{i=1}^{\ell} w(t_i)$ and rank the answers by those weights.
+Each returned answer has the minimum weight over all answers to the corresponding full CQ $Q(\vec x)$ that agree with $q$ on $\free(Q)$.
+We note that an interpretation of \minweight semantics is that the query has a \emph{group-by clause}, and the aggregation in the group-by is the same as the one used in the ranking function.

+A simple way to handle \minweight semantics is to apply the projections on the output of the enumeration and discard all lower-ranked duplicates.
 However, the non-trivial $\TT(k)$ guarantees we have proved do not hold in that case.
 The reason is that the answers that project to the same values can be as many as $\O(\out)$ in the worst case, delaying the enumeration of distinct answers.
 We next discuss a non-trivial extension that can efficiently handle \minweight semantics for free-connex CQs. \end{enumerate}